akshatra02/E-Authentication/README.md

-# E-Authentication
+# login-verification
-User authentication with OTP and Facial Recognition
+Login Verification using Face Recognition

+Checkout this Video for Reference (https://youtu.be/fccOCWJ5ZFU)